-What to get: Lahmacun (Turkish pizza) with salad (1.50€) or salad and sauce (1.70€).
+What to eat: Lahmacun (Turkish pizza) with salad (2.50€) or salad and sauce (3.00€).

-Where to get it: Tadim Lahmacun, Adalbertstrasse 98, Kreuzberg.
+Address: Tadim Lahmacun, Adalbertstrasse 98, Kreuzberg.

 Tasty, accessible Lebanese food.
 Excellent falafel sandwiches stuffed with freshly fried falafel balls, salad and a surprisingly hefty dose of tahini (sesame sauce).
 Chicken shawarma sandwiches are chock-full of chicken and feature a tuck of French fries.
 Sounds odd, but the combo works oh so well.
 The final touch on both sandwiches: the stuffed pita is “sealed” in a sandwich press.

-What to get: Chicken shawarma or falafel sandwich (3.00€)
+What to eat: Chicken shawarma or falafel sandwich (€5)

-Where to get it: Maroush, Adalbertstrasse 98, Kreuzberg.
+Address: Maroush, Adalbertstrasse 98, Kreuzberg.